wlillisdev/hangman/README.md

   - The word will be shown the the user  with _ _ _ _ _ to show user how many letters are in the word
   - The user will have 7 tries or lives to guess the hidden word.
   - After each guess the user will get feed back weather they have guessed correctly or incorrectly.
 If they have guessed correctly the the letter will be revaled in the hidden word A P _ _ E
-  - If they guess incorrectly they will be notified of incorrect guess and they will lose a life.
+  - If user guesses incorrectly they will be notified of incorrect guess and they will lose a life.
 They will also get a visual representaiton of a hangman image been built for every life lost
   - Game is over when either all the users lives have gone or if the user correctly guesses the word

  ![Game displaying,SecrteLives,Guesses,Words Guessed,Hangman Visual](images_readme/how_to_play.png)